 This mid 19th-century book by Fanny Parkes Parlby is an account that illustrates her independent travels in India.
 Fanny Parkes, born as Frances Susanna Archer in 1794, arrived in Calcutta from England in 1822 and eventually set out on solo explorations, sometimes on horseback or a boat, across India.
 She pieced together her account from… Read more »

 This album documents the extensive tour of the Indian subcontinent undertaken by the Prince of Wales, Edward VII, the eldest son of Queen Victoria.
-He travelled widely across India from November 1875 and concluded the tour in May of 1876.
-Following the revolt of 1857, the British Royals embarked on long tours to establish relations… Read more »
+Prince Edward travelled widely across India between November 1875 to May 1876.
+Following the revolt of 1857, the British Royals embarked on long tours to establish relations with their colonies and… Read more »

 ‘Wanderings of a Pilgrim, in Search of the Picturesque, During Four-and-Twenty Years in the East; With Revelations of Life in the Zenana’ was authored by Fanny Parkes Parlby.
 Published by P. Richardson in 1850, the rarebook includes several illustrations and offers a British female perspective on Indian life in the 19th century.